- Introduction

 B – Map contains all required elements.
 It is laid out well, easy to read, free of formatting mistakes on labels and scale bars.
 The symbols that are used make logical sense, and are not overly messy.

-C – Map contains all required elements listed in the assignment
+C – Map contains all required elements listed in the assignment.
+Paragraphs contain generic definitions or reasoning behind map styling concepts and are not specific to your own map.

-F – Maps do not serve the intended purpose
+F – Maps do not serve the intended purpose, key elements and paragraphs are missing.

 Reminders:

-• Make sure your map is visually pleasing.
-You have colours, fonts, borders, and multiple base maps at your disposal.
-(Some of the base maps are very simple in design with very few to no labels, this can be a benefit on thematic maps in building your overall look)
+- Make sure your map is visually pleasing.
+You have colours, fonts, borders, and multiple base maps at your disposal

-• Proofread your PDF before emailing to ensure that the formatting survived the export, if something isn’t looking the way you intend to, reach out to your TA for help
+- Proofread your PDF before submitting to ensure that the formatting survived the export.
+If something isn’t looking the way you intended it to, reach out to your TA for help

 1. Quantity Map of Canada Median Income 2015